communitiesuk/delta-common-infrastructure/docs/security/01_threat_model.md

 Delta has two main functions:

 * Collecting data from local authorities (LAs) and other organisations through forms
-* Managing grant payments to local authorities from DLUHC
+* Managing DLUHC's payments to and from local authorities

 Primary targets: